 Mastering social media analytics: From data to tracking, tools and reporting

-Understanding and tracking metrics as discussed in our previous article 'Strategies to increase social media engagement: Metrics to track for success' is essential.
+Understanding and tracking metrics as discussed in our previous article is essential.
 However, metrics are just the beginning.
 The next step is leveraging these numbers into actionable insights, and for that, you need an in-depth analysis.
 In this article, we delve into the power of social media analytics.

 What is social media analytics?